DanielKinsman/security-for-the-lazy/readme.md

 You can prevent all of them by keeping proper backups.
 It's pretty simple:

 * Use automated backup software
-* Keep a copy at different places, in case your house burns down
+* Keep a copy in different places, in case your house burns down
 * Encrypt your backups so other people can't pry into them

 Most of this is taken care of if you use decent backup software like [Crashplan](http://www.crashplan.com/).
 It keeps incremental backups of your files as you work.
 It updates itself automatically.
 You can backup to external hard drives.
 You can backup to Crashplan's servers "in the cloud" for $$$.
 You can backup to your friends computers over the net for free (as long as they run Crashplan).
 Your backups are encrypted so that only you can open them up and see the files.
 It's available for Linux, Mac and Windows and it's dead easy to setup.
 In a word it is brilliant, stop reading this and start downloading it.

 I haven't found a solution I'm overly fond of for automatically backing up smartphones / tablets.
 These devices are mostly used for browsing content, not producing it, so there's less important stuff to lose.
 The few exceptions are contact information and photos taken with the built in camera.
-I copy these to my computer periodically, where they are backup up by Crashplan.
+I copy these to my computer periodically, where they are backed up by Crashplan.

 I'm not going to write an in depth guide to get Crashplan up and running, I'll let their tech support help you with that.
 The only thing I will add is that you should definitely secure your Crashplan encryption key with a private password, not just leave it at the default settings.
 With the default settings the friendly staff at Crashplan HQ could have a lot of fun digging through your backups to see those naked photos you took of yourself.